two-inc/woocommerce-plugin/readme.txt

 1. Go to [two.inc](https://two.inc/) and sign up your company
 2. You will receive an e-mail with your test keys and as soon as you are ready your production keys as well.
 3. Once you have changed out your test keys with the production ones – you are ready to offer your B2B customers the Two solution.

+**Compatibility with WooCommerce**

+The plugin has been tested against WooCommerce version 6, 7 or 8.
+Support for version 9 is on the roadmap.